 Desk research, or secondary research, is any intelligence or data that already exists.
 While it may not be able to answer specific questions, desk research can provide you with a lot of extremely useful information, much of it for free

-If you operate in a local area, it's a good idea to look through the local directories (both paper-based and online) to see who your competitors are, where they are located and how they market themselves.
-If you are a business-to-business firm, get hold of the specialist directories for your sector.
+If you operate in your local area, it's a good idea to look through local directories to see who your competitors are, where they're located and how they market themselves.
+If you're a business-to-business firm, get hold of the specialist directories for your sector.
 They will list your competitors and may provide further information about their products and services.
 They could even help you to see where there are gaps in the market.

 You can find out a lot about your market and your competitors by going online.
 On their own websites you can see how competitors are marketing their products, what their unique selling points are and directly compare prices for different products and services.
 You'll get an insight into their strategy by reading their content, including blogs.

 All large libraries have business sections and access to online services.
 The biggest, the British Library, in St Pancras, London, has its own Business and IP Centre specifically for entrepreneurs.
 Here you can browse through business books, journals and reports.
-The British Library offers access to resources such as COBRA, the Complete Business Reference Adviser database, and GrantFinder, a comprehensive, UK database for grants and loans.
+The British Library offers access to resources such as COBRA, the Complete Business Reference Adviser database, and GRANTfinder, a comprehensive UK database for grants and loans.
 There is also free access to market research reports from Mintel, Key Note, Datamonitor and Frost & Sullivan.
-In addition, the FAME database provides detailed company information on 1.65 million UK and Irish public and private companies.
+In addition, the FAME database provides detailed company information on almost 10 million UK and Irish public and private companies.

 Market research reports